crate/mlflow-cratedb/docs/container.md

 On GHCR, other than `latest` images for releases, there are also images for each PR, as well as `nightly` ones.

+On GHCR, you will find the following image tags:
+- `latest`: Points to the most recent release.
+- `main`: Builds of `main`, when pushing to this branch.
+- `nightly`: Builds of `main`, each morning a 4 o'clock CEST.

 ## Docker and Podman